DockStudios/jmon/docs/step_reference.md

   - report-performance
 ```

-This sets a "performance" run variable, which contains the following attributes:
+This sets a "performance" run variable, which contains an instance of PerformanceData with the following attributes:
-  * pageSize
-  * nrRequests
   * load
-  * domContentLoaded
-  * firstMeaningfulPaint
-  * firstPaint
+  * dom_content_loaded
-  * firstContentfulPaint
+  * interactive

-These attributes can be used in plugins
+This object can be used in plugins.

-Client Support: `BROWSER_CHROME`
+Client Support: `BROWSER_FIREFOX`

 ### CheckStep